-The American Association of Orthodontists recommends that age seven is a good time for the first visit to an orthodontist, or earlier if a problem is noticed by either the parents, or the family dentist.
-While a referral from the family dentist is wonderful, it is not necessary to have a dental referral in order to schedule an appointment with our office.
+The American Association of Orthodontists recommends age seven as a good time for the first visit to an orthodontist, or earlier if a problem is noticed by either the parents or the family dentist.
+While a referral from the family dentist is wonderful, it is not necessary to get one in order to schedule an appointment with WingHaven® Orthodontics.

-Many parents mistakenly believe that Two-Phase Treatment is just having braces twice.
-That belief, however, is false.
-Please see our Two-Phase Treatment webpage for more details on the differences between the two phases.
+Many parents mistakenly believe that two-phase treatment is just wearing braces twice.
+That is not accurate, however.
+Please see the two-phase treatment webpage for more details on the differences between the two phases.